-NESCol is working with partners including Energy Transition Zone (ETZ) Itd and the National Energy Skills Accelerator (NESA) on enhancement projects linked to the Scottish Government's Just Transition Fund.
-Focusing on Energy Transition and Advanced Manufacturing, these initiatives, if confirmed, will play a major role in supporting and developing the economy of the North East of Scotland.
+NESCol is working with partners including Energy Transition Zone (ETZ) Ltd and the National Energy Skills Accelerator (NESA) on enhancement projects linked to the Scottish Government's Just Transition Fund and the SFC Pathfinder Project Programme.
+Focusing on Energy Transition and associated skills, these initiatives will play a major role in supporting and developing the economy of the North East of Scotland.